The Math Neighborhoods Schools Food & Drink Jobs Programs Plan My Visit

 Jenks Suburb

-If schools are your #1, Jenks is the answer.
+If schools are your non-negotiable, Jenks is the answer.
 Jenks Public Schools is consistently ranked among the best in Oklahoma.
-The trade-off: it's suburban, 15 minutes south of downtown.
-But the school system is the draw. families plan their entire move around it.
-The Riverwalk area adds walkable retail.
+Families literally plan their entire move around it.
+The trade-off: it's suburban, 15 minutes south of downtown, and you'll need a car for everything.
+But the school system is the draw, the youth sports are excellent, and the Riverwalk adds some walkable retail.
+The family endgame for school-focused parents.
+Saturdays here: travel soccer at 9 AM, Riverwalk lunch, the kids play in the cul-de-sac until dark.

 $280KMedian home